 In the winter, the humidity levels naturally drop as the weather cools.
 We also crank up our heating systems, which can dry out the indoor air in our homes even further.
 As the temperature rises without any humidity being added back into the air, relative humidity levels can become uncomfortably low.

 A lack of moisture can create dry indoor conditions, which can often lead to several issues such as dry/itchy skin, nosebleeds, a scratchy throat, irritated sinuses, and even damage to furniture or woodwork in your home.

-We recommend using a hygrometer to monitor your home’s humidity levels to ensure that they stay at a healthy range between 30 and 50 percent.
+We recommend using a hygrometer to monitor your home’s humidity levels to ensure that they stay at the ideal indoor winter humidity range between 30 and 50 percent.
 If you need to add humidity to your home, consider purchasing a humidifier.
 A humidifier can quickly reintroduce moisture into the air to help maintain a healthy humidity level.

 The Best Ways to Stay Comfortable During Winter and Save Energy

 Balancing comfort and efficiency during the winter is a challenge, but it’s possible to keep your family warm while saving energy.
 Beyond adjusting the thermostat, there are several ways to conserve energy and keep your family comfortable this winter.
 Below is our summarized list of eight winter energy-saving tips.

 1. Upgrade to a smart or programmable thermostat.
 Purchasing a smart or programmable thermostat can simplify temperature adjustments by automatically lowering the temperature when you’re sleeping or away from home.

 2. Let the sunlight in.
 Take advantage of this natural source of free heat during the daytime by opening up your blinds and curtains and letting in as much sunlight as possible.